 As a Met Office - led project there was no formal ethics approval process, but the ethics of the game were a consideration and its design was approved by individuals within the Met Office alongside Data Protection considerations.
-It was decided that although basic demographic questions were required to be able to understand the sample of the population participating in the game, no questions would be asked which could identify an individual.
+It was decided that although basic demographic questions were required to be which could identify an individual.
 Participants could enter their email address so that they could be contacted if they won a prize (participants under 16 were required to check a box to confirm they had permission from a parent or guardian before sharing their email address), however these emails were kept separate from the game database that was provided to the research team.